The Application Process

 STEP 2.
 Choosing a college

-An integral part of the University, colleges are small interdisciplinary academic communities, made up of students, staff, and academics.
-While most applicants do choose a college, it is not necessary to do so; it is possible to make an open application, which means that your application will be allocated to a college at random.
-It is important to note that Oxford operates a reallocation process, which aims to ensure that the most gifted candidates are not hampered by applying to an oversubscribed college; when this happens, applications will be assigned to a college for which this is not the case.
+An integral part of the collegiate University, colleges are interdisciplinary academic communities made up of students, staff, and academics.
+While most applicants do choose a college, it is not necessary to do so; it is possible to make an open application, which means that a candidate’s application will be allocated to a college which has received relatively fewer applications for the chosen course of study in the year of application.
+Oxford also operates an reallocation process to ensure that the most academically qualified candidates are not disadvantaged by applying to an oversubscribed college; when such applications are made, that application will be reallocated to another college which offers the course, and which has received relatively fewer applications in that year.

 STEP 3.
 Written work & admissions tests

-Similarly, many courses ask for some form of written work, work which should demonstrate your analytical, reasoning, language and writing skills.
-It must be original school or college work, marked by a teacher, and not re-written or corrected in any way and no longer than 2000 words in length.
-If your application is being considered by St Hugh’s College, we will contact you with instructions on how to submit any necessary written work towards the end of October.
-For further information about whether your course requires additional written work, please click here.
+Some courses also ask candidates to submit written work, which should demonstrate analytical, reasoning, language and writing skills.
+It must be original school or college work no longr than 2,000 words in length, marked by a teacher, and not re-written or corrected in any way.
+Upon receipt of their application, St Hugh’s College will contact candidates with instructions on how to submit any necessary written work towards the end of October.

 STEP 4.
 UCAS application

-All applications must be submitted through UCAS by 6pm GMT on the 15th October, received applications will be confirmed after this date.
+All applications must be submitted through UCAS by 6pm GMT on the 15th October; applications will not be accepted after this date.

 STEP 5.
 Interviews